Shekomeko Mission Church

 His pastorate lasted fifty years, until 1883.

-In 1879, the church was completely remodeled.
-The photos below are of the church after the work was done.
-In 1922, just one year into the forty-two year pastorate of Rev. Charles Moser, the church was struck by lightening and was a total loss.
+In 1879, the church was significantly remodeled to appear as shown in the photo.
+In 1922, just one year into the forty-two year pastorate of Rev. Charles Moser, it was struck by lightening and was a total loss.
 The present stone church was dedicated in 1926.

 The origin of Methodism begins in England in the 1730s with the Wesley brothers, Charles and John.
 What is interesting is that the Wesleys were heavily influenced by Moravian missionaries.
 In 1784, the Methodist Episcopal Church was formed in America.